Martina Maria Hamilton grew up in modern times, but was raised with old world style, and new world money, inherited by wealthy ancestors.

-She did however, know how to sit straight as if knives were implanted in the back of a chair, and she knew how to enter a room with the agility of a well-seasoned heiress.
+She did however, know how to sit straight as if knives were implanted in the back of a chair at the ready to puncture her flesh, should she slouch or lean too far back.
+She also knew how to enter a room with the agility of a well-seasoned heiress.

 Martina wasn’t what you would call shy, but she had always been a loner.
-Making friends had been difficult due to the gap between her obvious wealth and the children of working class people.
-Not until her senior year in high school, did she realize that there was a different world out there.
+Making friends had been difficult due to the obvious gap between her wealth and the children of working class people.
+In her senior year in high school, she was introduced to a new student named Callie, who couldn’t have cared less about social status, couture or designer clothes and handbags.
+It was then that Martina realized there was an entirely different world that she had never seen.

-That world was introduced by a new student named Callie, who couldn’t have cared less about social status, couture or designer handbags.
-She was like a storm that blew in, swept everyone off their feet and left them wondering what the hell had just happened.
-She clearly enjoyed life and epitomized the saying, “carpe diem.”
+Callie was like a storm that blew in, swept everyone off their feet, and left them wondering what the hell had just happened.
+She clearly enjoyed life, and epitomized the saying, “carpe diem.”

 She smoked, drank beer, told dirty jokes and was extremely recalcitrant.
-At least once a week, she would land in the principal’s office after blatantly and unapologetically calling one of her teachers an idiot.
-She wasn’t a know-it-all; she just didn’t suffer fools very well.
+At least once a week, she would land in the principals’ office after blatantly and unapologetically calling one of her teachers an idiot.
+She didn’t consider herself to be a know-it-all, she just didn’t suffer fools.